Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by

 CPAP = continuous positive airway pressure; ECG = electrocardiography; ETT = endotracheal tube; HR = heart rate; PPV = positive pressure ventilation; SpO2 = oxygen saturation; UVC = umbilical venous catheter.

 Oxygen may be given using a nasal cannula or face mask.
-Oxygen concentration should be set to achieve a PaO2 of 50 to 70 mm Hg in preterm infants Premature Infants An infant born before 37 weeks gestation is considered premature.
+Oxygen concentration should be set to achieve a PaO2 of 50 to 70 mm Hg in preterm infants Preterm Infants An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing read more and 50 to 80 mm Hg in term infants or an oxygen saturation of 90 to 94% in preterm infants and 92 to 96% in term infants.
+Previously, any infant weighing < 2.5 kg was termed... read more and 50 to 80 mm Hg in term infants or an oxygen saturation of 90 to 94% in preterm infants and 92 to 96% in term infants.
 Lower PaO2 in infants provides almost full saturation of hemoglobin, because fetal hemoglobin has a higher affinity for oxygen; maintaining higher PaO2 increases the risk of retinopathy of prematurity Retinopathy of Prematurity Retinopathy of prematurity is a bilateral disorder of abnormal retinal vascularization in premature infants, especially those of lowest birth weight.
-Outcomes range from normal vision to blindness... read more .
+Outcomes range from normal vision to blindness... read more and bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is chronic lung disease of the neonate that typically is caused by prolonged ventilation and is further defined by degree of prematurity and extent of supplemental... read more .
 No matter how oxygen is delivered, it should be warmed (36 to 37° C) and humidified to prevent secretions from cooling and drying and to prevent bronchospasm.

 An umbilical artery catheter is usually placed for sampling arterial blood gases in neonates who require fraction of inspired oxygen (FIO2) ≥ 40%.
-If an umbilical artery catheter cannot be placed, a percutaneous radial artery catheter can be used for continuous blood pressure monitoring and blood sampling if the Allen test Gas exchange is measured through several means, including Diffusing capacity for carbon monoxide Pulse oximetry Arterial blood gas sampling The diffusing capacity for carbon monoxide (DLCO)... read more result is normal.
+If an umbilical artery catheter cannot be placed, a percutaneous radial artery catheter can be used for continuous blood pressure monitoring and blood sampling if the result of the Allen test Arterial Blood Gas (ABG) Sampling , which is done to assess adequacy of collateral circulation, is normal.

 1. Lista G, Fontana P, Castoldi F, et al: ELBW infants: To intubate or not to intubate in the delivery room?
 J Matern Fetal Neonatal Med 25 (supplement 4):63–65, 2012. doi: 10.3109/14767058.2012.715008